Sacred Valley Peru, Maras, Moray and Inca Ruins in Pisac

 6. Ollantaytambo Fortress

 He introduces himself as Henry, our tour guide for a two-day overnight trip.
 He will take us to some of the outstanding Inca ruins in the Sacred Valley in Peru, culminating with a visit to Machu Picchu the second morning.
-We will travel by van along the Urubamba River and by train the last stretch of railroad to Aguas Calientes, the town at the foot of Machu Picchu.
+We will travel by van along the Urubamba River and train the last stretch of the railroad to Aguas Calientes, the town at the foot of Machu Picchu.

 ‘Sacred Valley Peru, Maras, Moray and Inca Ruins in Pisac’